MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/input-data-concepts.md

 # Input data
 The payload to be ingested to the graph should be in JSON format and associated with an identifier called 'DocumentId'.

-To successfully ingest the payload with the blob option turned on, the input data in the blob must be correctly formatted as a TSV file which looks like:
+To ingest the payload via the blob option, the input data in the blob must be correctly formatted as a TSV file:

 <DocumentId1><tab><Payload of DocumentId1 in Json Format>
 <DocumentId2><tab><Payload of DocumentId2 in Json Format>